EPIC448/EPIC448.github.io/_posts/2018-11-10-rails_nested_resources.markdown

 7.	<p><%= post.description %></p>
 8.

-This allow the URL to read like book.   author/1/posts = “author number one’s posts”.
+This allows the URL to read like book.   author/1/posts = “author number one’s posts”.

-*Clear out the confusion:*
+Clear out the confusion:
 Not sure about  path helpers and what they take as arguments. posts_path => Takes no argument because it refers to all of the posts post_path(@post) => Takes argument because it referring to a specific post  [ posts/1 as opposed to posts/2.]